 Career Interruption: Medical leave and recovery (2021–2023) - During this period, I completed online courses in Digital Marketing and maintained a personal blog focused on [XYZ interest], further developing my content creation and online engagement skills.

-Let's say the target job is "Office Administrator" in a company in New York.
+Let's say the target job is "Office Administrator" in a company in New York, and you’ve been a stay-at-home mom for past 5 years

 Instead of just listing past job duties: